s-pangburn/merchantry/README.md

 Merchantry!
 ===========

 A simple merchant game I created for a two-week university project.
-You play as an ordinary sandal merchant peddling his goods to make rent.
+You play as an ordinary sandal merchant peddling their goods to make rent.

 The concept and design is mine, only requirement was a console grid.
 I ended up liking the result a whole lot so I'm posting it here for possible iterations and code cleanup in the future.